FK Iskra Danilovgrad: History

 Next three seasons, FK Iskra finished in the middle of the table and notable success came on season 2019-20.
 Team from Danilovgrad finished third and gained their first-ever performances in European competitions.
-During the season, FK Iskra made numerous impressive results, including the big victory against title-holder FK Budućnost (4-1).
+During the season, FK Iskra made numerous impressive results, including the big victory against title-holder FK Budućnost (4–1).
 After that success, the team qualified for 2020–21 UEFA Europa League.

 First League Record

-For the first time, FK Iskra played in Montenegrin First League on season 2015–16.
-Below is a list of FK Iskra scores in First League by every single season.
+For the first time, FK Iskra participated in the Montenegrin First League on the 2015–16 season.
+Below is a list of FK Iskra placements in the Montenegrin First League by every season.